home-lang/generals/IMPLEMENTATION_TODO.md

 └── macos_sprite_renderer.m # 2D sprite rendering
 ```

-### Legacy Zig Files (40 - To Be Removed/Converted)
+### Legacy Zig Files (REMOVED)
-All game logic should be in Home.
-Zig files exist but are superseded by Home equivalents.
+All 40 Zig files have been removed.
+Game logic is now 100% in Home.
+Only Objective-C files remain for native macOS platform integration (Metal/Cocoa).

 ---